mlz-ictrl/nicos/doc/source/setups.rst

 .. _setup-sysconfig:

 ``sysconfig``
    A dictionary with basic system configuration values.
-This is generally only put in one very basic setup file that is included from other, more high-level files.
+Most values are usually only put in one very basic setup file that is included from other, more high-level files.

    Example::